archlinux/aur/building-waf.md

 # Building a custom waf binary

 Waf is primarily intended to be distributed with the project using it.
 The Arch Linux package makes waf usable directly, but also brings all files necessary to compose a custom binary for your project.
-To do so, create a temporary directory, link all the necessary resources together and build it.
+To do so, create a temporary directory, link all the resources together and build it.

 cd $(mktemp -d)
 ln -s /usr/share/waf/wscript .